E-Signatures

 How E-Signatures Fit the Contract Lifecycle

-Section titled “How E-Signatures Fit the Contract Lifecycle”E-signatures handle the signing stage.
-By the time you send a contract for signatures, it has already been drafted (or uploaded), reviewed, negotiated, and approved.
-The signature phase is the final step before execution.
+Section titled “How E-Signatures Fit the Contract Lifecycle”By the time you send a contract for signatures, it has already been drafted (or uploaded), reviewed, negotiated, and approved.
+Collecting the signatures is the final step before the document is fully executed.

 When all required signatures are collected, Pactly automatically moves the contract to Executed status.
 The signed document is stored on the contract record alongside the full timeline of signature events: who signed, when, and in what order.